strawstack/HotPocket/README.md

 ## What does this do?

-Successfully running `bun run dev` starts a server at `localhost:3000`.
-The server will statically serve files from the project root directory.
+Running `bun run dev` starts a server at `localhost:3000`.
+The server statically serves files from the `public` directory.
 The server has a websocket at path `/hotpocket`.
 When a change is made to a file, Bun restarts the server, the client observes that the socket has gone down, and the client refreshes itself.

 ## Why would I want to do this?

 When coding, it's nice to get immediate feedback when a change is made to a file.
-Without HotPocket, one would have to manually refresh the browser to preview their changes.
+Without `HotPocket`, one would have to manually refresh the browser to preview their changes.

 ## Bundle source files into a build directory